kenliao94/mcp-server-rabbitmq/README.md

 1. Expose admin API tools and pika SDK tools
 1. Support Streamable HTTP when it is GA in Python SDK
 1. Support OAuth 2.1 and use it with RabbitMQ OAuth
+1. Support Dynamic setting of broker info
+1. Publish to PyPI

 ## Development